nareshr5/Food-ordering-app-using-react/README.md

 - docs completion

 Refing the app listings:
-need to refine the code with SUC abd possible custom hooks
+need to refine the code with SUC , possible custom hooks and possible optimization at places

 - facing little issues
 - need some local storage configurations